nanocosmos/docs/docs/webrtc/nanostream_webrtc_quality.md

 ## Encoding bitrates

-After the preview has been started and before the stream gets send to the nanostream cloud, it will be encoded in the browser.
+After the preview has been started and before the stream gets send to the nanoStream cloud, it will be encoded in the browser.
 You can set audio and video target encoding bitrates. <br>
 This is done with [setConfig()](./nanostream_webrtc_api#setconfigconfig)